jamulussoftware/jamuluswebsite/_posts/2020-09-20-Linux-Install-Script.md

 Codename:       natty
 ```

-The challenge is, that `lsb_release` command must be available on your Linux system.
+The challenge is, that `lsb_release` command must be available on Linux system.
 On CentOS/Fedora based systems `lsb_release` command is only available, if the `lsb` core packages are installed.
 So the automated Linux version detected might no work.

-Reading the `DISTRO` and `LINVERION` with the `read` command might be the better distribution dependent improvement than an automated setting with `lsb_release`.
+So reading the `DISTRO` and `LINVERION` with the `read` command might be the better distribution dependent improvement than an automated setting with `lsb_release`.